pietsch/oval/doc/source/install.rst

 Download the current source from GitHub at https://github.com/syslogd/oval/tarball/master.
-Unpack, cd into resulting directore and run
+Unpack, cd into resulting directory and run

 .. code-block:: sh